Jawai Dam

-Jawai Bandh is a dam built across the Jawai river, a tributary of Luni river, in Rajasthan.
+Jawai Bandh is a dam built across the Jawai River, a tributary of Luni River, in Pali district, Rajasthan, India.

 Geography and History

 The dam is situated near Sumerpur town in Pali District of Rajasthan state in India.
 The dam was built by Maharaja Umaid Singh of Jodhpur.

 The idea of building a dam over River Jawai was conceived in 1903 as its flooding waters caused heavy damage in Pali and Jalore district during monsoon.
 It was finally given shape in 1946.
 The project was to construct a dam across the river, creation of water reservoir, which could be used for water irrigation and hydel power generation.

 The work started on 12 May 1946.
 By 1951, when first 5-year plan was launched, nearly 124 Lakh Rupees were already spent on this project.
 The hydel project was suspended, since sufficient pressure was not likely to be available throughout the year, after meeting the irrigation demand.
 Revised estimated cost was revised to Rupees 300 Lakhs.
 Project completed in 1957.

 This dam covers an area of 13 km2.
 This is the biggest man made dam in western Rajasthan.
 The dam has the capacity of 7887.5 million cubic feet and covers an area of 102315 acre of cultivable command area.
 Its height is about 61.25 ft.
-Sei dam and Kalibor dam are the feeder dams of the Jawai dam.
-The catchment area of the dam site is 720 square kilometres and basin is in the shape of a fan.
+Sei Dam and Kalibor Dam are the feeder dams of the Jawai Dam.
+The catchment area of the dam site is 720 square kilometres, and the basin is in the shape of a fan.

 It is the main water supply source for Pali district.
-If there is sufficient water in the dam, then some villages of Jalore district and Pali district get water for irrigation from the Jawai dam, which was the main aim in making this dam.
+If there is sufficient water in the dam, then some villages of Jalore district and Pali district get water for irrigation from the Jawai Dam, which was the main aim in making this dam.

+Dispute in Jalore District

+The Jawai Dam water dispute in Rajasthan's Jalore district revolves around the release of water from the Jawai Dam, constructed on a tributary of the Luni River, and has been a contentious issue since the dam's inception in 1957.
+The dispute has culminated in a significant protest, popularly known as a 'mahapadav', staged by hundreds of farmers demanding a rightful share of the dam's water.

+Jawai Dam is one of the best places in Rajasthan for leopard sightings and birdwatching.

+Background and Construction

+The Jawai Dam, located on a tributary of the Luni River, was built to harness water resources for agricultural and irrigation purposes.
+However, its construction led to an ongoing dispute over the allocation of water, particularly for the farmers in Jalore district.
+This dispute has persisted for decades and has resulted in adverse consequences for the farming communities in the region.